Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/broadcastNetworks.md

 $$
 P(\text{successful transmission}) = \frac{1}{1+5\cdot\frac{d_\text{prop}}{d_\text{trans}}}
 $$
-where $d_\text{prop}$ is the max propogration delay between two nodes in the LAN, and $d_\text{trans}$ is the maximum possible transmission delay of a node pushing a packet onto the LAN.
+where $d_\text{prop}$ is the max propagation delay between two nodes in the LAN, and $d_\text{trans}$ is the maximum possible transmission delay of a node pushing a packet onto the LAN.

 You might be wondering, why is this not just $1$?
 If devices don't transmit until they ensure that there is no traffic on the network, then clearly they should never collide?
 The problem is that information does not transmit instantly, and it is entirely possible that before one node realizes the other has started broadcasting, that it starts broadcasting itself.
 As such, the smaller the $d_\text{prop}$ is, the faster data arrives between nodes, the less of a chance this has to occur.

 ### Hidden Terminals and Taking Turns

 When dealing with broadcasting over EM Waves (ie Wi-fi), there is an additional problem: because signal strength degrades quite rapidly over time, it is very possible that some of the nodes on the network will not be able to hear each other for CSMA/CD purposes, but still will collide and cause packets to be screwed up.
-This is called the **hidden terminal** or hidden node problem, because the nodes that are colliding to not notice that a collision is occuring.
+This is called the **hidden terminal** or hidden node problem, because the nodes that are colliding to not notice that a collision is occurring.

 Different protocols have different ways of dealing with it.
 For example, Wi-Fi has the idea of "Request to Send (RTS)" where a node will first ask the Wireless Access Point for permission to communicate, upon which it will be provided with a "Clear to Send (CTS)" if it is.
 Bluetooth, on the other hand, performs polling in which the bluetooth main node tells all of the child nodes on the network who is allowed to speak at any given point in time.